Muse (band): 2009–2013: The Resistance and The 2nd Law

 Muse provided the lead single for the film The Twilight Saga: Eclipse, "Neutron Star Collision (Love Is Forever)", released on 17 May 2010.
-In June, Muse headlined Glastonbury Festival for the second time; after U2 canceled their headline slot following singer Bono's back injury, U2 guitarist the Edge joined Muse to play the U2 track "Where the Streets Have No Name".
+In June, Muse headlined Glastonbury Festival for the second time.
+After U2 canceled their headline slot following their singer Bono's back injury, their guitarist, the Edge, joined Muse to play the U2 track "Where the Streets Have No Name".

-For their live performances, Muse received the O2 Silver Clef Award in London on 2 July 2010, presented by Roger Taylor and Brian May of Queen; Taylor described the trio as "probably the greatest live act in the world today".
+For their live performances, Muse received the O2 Silver Clef Award in London on 2 July 2010, presented by Roger Taylor and Brian May of Queen.
+Taylor described the trio as "probably the greatest live act in the world today".
 On 12 September 2010, Muse won an MTV Video Music Award in the category of Best Special Effects, for the "Uprising" video.
-On 21 November, Muse took home an American Music Award for Favorite Artist in the Alternative Rock Music Category.
+On 21 November, Muse won an American Music Award for Favorite Artist in the Alternative Rock Music Category.
 On 2 December, Muse were nominated for three awards for the 53rd Grammy Awards on 13 February 2011, for which they won the Grammy Award for Best Rock Album for The Resistance.

-Based on having the largest airplay and sales in the US, Muse were named the Billboard Alternative Songs and Rock Songs artist for 2010 with "Uprising", "Resistance" and "Undisclosed Desires" achieving 1st, 6th and 49th on the year end Alternative Song chart respectively.
+Based on having the largest airplay and sales in the US, Muse were named the Billboard Alternative Songs and Rock Songs artist for 2010 with "Uprising", "Resistance" and "Undisclosed Desires" achieving 1st, 6th and 49th places on the year-end Alternative Song chart.
 On 30 July 2011, Muse supported Rage Against the Machine at their only 2011 gig at the L.A.
 Rising festival.
 On 13 August, Muse headlined the Outside Lands Music and Arts Festival in San Francisco.
-Muse headlined the Reading and Leeds Festivals in August 2011.
-To celebrate the tenth anniversary of their second studio album Origin of Symmetry (2001), the band performed all eleven tracks.
+They headlined the Reading and Leeds Festivals in August 2011.
+To celebrate the tenth anniversary of their album Origin of Symmetry (2001), Muse performed all eleven tracks.
 Muse also headlined Lollapalooza in Chicago's Grant Park in August 2011.